Updated May 26 to include guidance about tracking and documenting employees' vaccination status and maintaining confidentiality.

 Dental staff should continue to:

-Practice owners should continue monitoring state and local developments regarding COVID-19 vaccine distributions.
+Practice owners can find answers to the most frequently asked questions about employee vaccinations, vaccine polices and employer mandates in the CDA Vaccine Toolkit.
 CDA will keep member dentists and their teams updated on the latest information in the COVID-19 Resource Center and CDA Newsroom.